Sn00zEZA/docker/README.md

-# Duplicati Docker Backup bash script
+# Duplicati Docker Backup bash script - Duplicati_Docker_Backup.sh

 A single script intended for use with Duplicati that uses the Job Name "DUPLICATI__backup_name" to look for a single docker container name and stop the container during the BEFORE event "DUPLICATI__EVENTNAME" and then allow duplicati to run the backup.
 Once backup is completed during the AFTER event "DUPLICATI__EVENTNAME" will then start the same container.